Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Numerical examples

-To verify the results of the stabilized MPM formulation, in Fig.~\ref{fig:harmonic-2d} we compare time evolutions of excess pore pressures at three points depicted in Fig.~\ref{fig:harmonic-2d-setup} with solutions obtained by the intrinsically stable Taylor--Hood mixed finite elements~\cite{Taylor1973}.
-The Taylor--Hood elements employ quadratic shape functions for $\tensor{u}$ and linear shape functions for $p$, which is a well-known pair that satisfies the inf--sup stability condition in the undrained limit.
+To verify the results of the stabilized MPM formulation, in Fig.~\ref{fig:harmonic-2d} we compare time evolutions of excess pore pressures at three points depicted in Fig.~\ref{fig:harmonic-2d-setup} with solutions obtained by the intrinsically stable Taylor--Hood mixed finite elements.
 The results of the standard MPM are also shown for completeness.
-It can be seen that the standard MPM gives highly erroneous results and eventually fails during the simulation.
-The stabilized MPM, however, allows us to obtain results very close to the stable finite element solutions.
+It can be seen that the standard MPM gives highly erroneous results, particularly at Point A. The stabilized MPM, however, allows us to obtain results very close to the stable finite element solutions.

+Having verified the stabilized MPM formulation, we also examine its sensitivity to the choice of expressions for $\tau$.
+We repeat the same problem with $\tau_{\rm M}$ in Eq.~\eqref{eq:tau-monforte} which has been proposed by Monforte \etal~\cite{Monforte2019} for dynamic poromechanical problems.
+Figure~\ref{fig:harmonic-2d-parameter} compares the results obtained by $\tau_{\rm W}$ and $\tau_{\rm M}$.
+It is found that the two results are indeed indistinguishable except few points.
+This finding suggests that the original stabilization parameter proposed by White and Borja~\cite{White2008}, $\tau_{\rm W}$, may still be well used for dynamic problems.
+For the record, we also observed that too large a $\tau$ (\eg~10$\tau_{\rm W}$) leads to over-smoothing and decreases in the peak pressure values in Fig.~\ref{fig:harmonic-2d-parameter}.